Global Change Ecology

 Back to top

 We will watch a variety of documentaries, video lectures, and podcasts.
-I try to find free sources of these media, but you may have to rent, purchase, or find them through a subscription service (e.g., Amazon Prime, Netflix, Apple TV, etc.).
+While you may be able to find a free source of these media, for example in the university library or online, you may have to rent, purchase, or find them through a subscription service (e.g., Amazon Prime, Netflix, Apple TV, etc.).
 These media include the following:

 1. An Inconvenient Truth (97 mins)